linode/docs/docs/guides/uptime/loadbalancing/getting-started-with-haproxy-tcp-load-balancing-and-health-checks/index.md

 1. Choose **Power Off**, then click **Power Off Linode**.

-1. Reload the web browsers tabs.
+1. Reload the web browser tabs.
 HAProxy should no longer route traffic to `backend1`, effectively removing it from the pool.

 1. Return to the HAProxy instance and check the logs: